-- (1) In suspicious cases where the misconduct concerns academic examinations (e.g., bachelor's, master's, diplom examinations) or graduations (doctorates, habilitations), the board designated in the respective examination or graduation regulation shall be responsible for the review ("Regular Examination Board"). - (2) A Regular Examination Board may refer a case to the Investigative Committee or consult its expertise in the handling of the case.
-The Investigative Committee may refer a case at any time. - (3) As long as the Investigative Committee is working on a case, this shall prevent other bodies from taking action on the same matter.
+- (1) In suspicious cases where the misconduct concerns academic examinations (e.g., bachelor's, master's, Diplom examinations) or graduations (doctorates, habilitations), the board designated in the respective examination or graduation regulation shall be responsible for the review ("Regular Examination Board"). - (2) A Regular Examination Board may refer a case to the Investigative Committee or consult its expertise in the handling of the case.
+The Investigative Committee may take on a case at any time. - (3) As long as the Investigative Committee is working on a case, this shall prevent other bodies from taking action on the same matter.

-§ 15 Review Board for Scientific Misconduct
+§ 15 Office for Good Scientific Practice

-- (1) The Review Board for Scientific Misconduct is responsible for supporting the ombudsperson and the Investigative Committee as well as the regular examination boards in cases of suspected misconduct, in particular for assisting with the respective ombudsperson proceedings and the file management. - (2) The Review Board for Scientific Misconduct accepts reports of suspected misconduct confidentially and provides information on possible procedural steps.
-This shall not affect the right of direct recourse to the ombudsperson or the Investigative Committee. - (3) The Review Board for Scientific Misconduct provides technical services in the form of plagiarism detection software. - (4) The Review Board for Scientific Misconduct supports all teaching staff in the prevention of scientific misconduct, conducts training courses, and contributes to raising awareness of scientific honesty.
+- (1) The Review Board for Scientific Misconduct is responsible for supporting the ombudsperson and the Investigative Committee as well as the regular examination boards in cases of suspected misconduct, in particular for assisting with the respective ombudsperson proceedings and the file management. - (2) The Office for Good Scientific Practice accepts reports of suspected misconduct confidentially and provides information on possible procedural steps.
+This shall not affect the right of immediately recourse to the ombudsperson. - (3) The Review Board for Scientific Misconduct provides technical services in the form of plagiarism detection software. - (4) The Review Board for Scientific Misconduct supports all teaching staff in the prevention of scientific misconduct, conducts training courses, and contributes to raising awareness of scientific honesty.